al8n/agnostic/agnostic-net/README.md

 ## Introduction

 `agnostic-net` provides runtime-agnostic abstractions for TCP and UDP networking.
-Write your network code once and run it with tokio, async-std, or smol - without any code changes.
+Write your network code once and run it with tokio, or smol - without any code changes.

 ### Key Features

 - **TCP Support**: Async TCP listeners and streams
 - **UDP Support**: Async UDP sockets
 - **Cross-Platform**: Works on Unix, Windows, and other platforms
-- **Runtime Agnostic**: Seamlessly switch between tokio, async-std, and smol
+- **Runtime Agnostic**: Seamlessly switch between tokio, and smol
 - **Zero-Cost**: Compiles to runtime-specific code
 - **Familiar API**: Similar to `std::net` but async

 ### Supported Runtimes

 - **tokio** - Enable with `features = ["tokio"]`
-- **async-std** - Enable with `features = ["async-std"]`
 - **smol** - Enable with `features = ["smol"]`

 ## Installation